kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

 ### `node`

 If defined, the node hostname where this stage has to run, otherwise it skips the execution.
-The node can be also a regexp in the Golang format.
+The node can also be a regexp in the [Golang format](https://pkg.go.dev/regexp/syntax).

 ```yaml
 #cloud-config